Hritvik-55/uberAppAWS/README.md

    * Response: Returns a ResponseEntity with a LoginResponseDTO object containing a new access token and an OK (200) status code upon successful refresh.
    * If the refresh token is not found in the request or is invalid, an AuthenticationServiceException is thrown.

-## These endpoints provides an overview of the endpoints available in the com.application.uberApp.controllers.DriverController class.
+## Following endpoints provides an overview of the endpoints available in the com.application.uberApp.controllers.DriverController class.
 This controller handles functionalities specific to drivers within the Uber application.

 * Authorization: All endpoints in this controller require the user to be authenticated as a driver (ROLE_DRIVER).